LukasBombach/sharable-design-system/BLOG_POST.md

 little code for small bandwith, separates presentation from semantics, dynamic to content combinations

 but there are already so many problems for our

+inheritance in all the places, but that inheritance diverges from the code of our app (in js)

 # -- -- NOTES -- --